boombot11/boombot11/README.md

 Web and App developer
 ---------------------

 I am a skilled Software Engineer with experience at Settlemint India and Tata Digital.
 He specializes in state management, REST API integration, and UI/UX development, having contributed to high-profile apps like Tata Studio, Croma, and Big Basket.
-Sahil has a strong background in computer vision, data augmentation, and AR/VR development, with projects like NutriVision (a nutrition tracking app) and Time-Table Gen Software (used by college departments).
-He is proficient in technologies like React, Next.js, Flutter, and Node.js, and has a solid academic foundation with a GPA of 8.8/10 in B.Tech (IT) from DJ Sanghvi College.
-Sahil is also an active participant in hackathons, achieving notable placements in events like Nexus Hacks and Logithon.
+I have a hstrong background in computer vision, data augmentation, and AR/VR development, with projects like NutriVision (a nutrition tracking app) and Time-Table Gen Software (used by college departments).
+I am is proficient in technologies like React, Next.js, Flutter, and Node.js, and has a solid academic foundation with a GPA of 8.8/10 in B.Tech (IT) from DJ Sanghvi College.
+I am also an active participant in hackathons, achieving notable placements in events like Nexus Hacks and Logithon.

 * 🌍  I'm based in India
 * 🖥️  See my portfolio at [https://portfolio-web-two-self.vercel.app/](http://portfolio-web-two-self.vercel.app/)